webpack/concord/README.md

 There is a database for each build system, that provides defaults for most module types.
 So by default there is no application-level configuration required, but you can override it or provide additional module types.

 The database delegates installing of required dependencies to the package manager.
 So the user don't need to care about dependencies the build system requires for preprocessing stuff.
-It need to be allowed to install and use multiple versions of the same dependency.
+It needs to be allowed to install and use multiple versions of the same dependency.

 i. e. webpack 2.x